fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/visualisation/README.md

 ...
 ```

-Now we know everything we need to plot the log data.
+Now we know how to preprocess the `tries.log`-files to plot the log data.

 ## Plotting

-The scripts `box_plots.py` and `bar_charts.py` can be used to plot the results from the `tries.log` after the preprocessed them.
-In order to check if these script working on your system try at first to generate the plots with the provided `.log`-files.
+The scripts `box_plots.py` and `bar_charts.py` can be used to plot the results from the `tries.log`-file after we preprocessed them.
+In order to check if these scripts working on your system try at first to generate the plots with the provided `.log`-files.
 These log files contain the data used in our paper.

 `./bar_charts.py` gets as an paramter a file which contains the candidates and should looks like this:
 ```bash